HashemNickravan/Encapsulation/README.md

-Bank System with Encapsulation in Java
+Bank System with Encapsulation in Java for AP course Question creator: Kiana Pahlevan

 A simple banking system implementation using object-oriented programming and encapsulation principles.